lukcic/devops/security/csp.md

 `strict-dynamic` drops existing whitelists and `unsafe-inline` keyword!

-To maintain backward compatibility with older browsers (before 2016) `script-src` should include whitelisted domains and 'unsafe-inline' keyword.
+To maintain backward compatibility with older browsers (before 2016) `script-src` should include whitelisted domains and `unsafe-inline` keyword.

 `strict-dynamic` aims to make CSP simpler to deploy for existing applications which have a high degrees of confidence in the scripts their load directly, but low confidence in the possibility to provide a secure whitelist.